-Uncle Sam and we want to remind you to stay on top of your taxes.
+Uncle Sam and I want to remind you to stay on top of your taxes.
 If your business expenses and income are at all tricky, you may want to talk to a trusted advisor and not attempt filing for yourself.

 Advisors can make it easier to plan out the future.
 They are a neutral party with specialized knowledge.
 And often worth the expense.
 They can help you determine how the money will be taken out – pre or post-retirement.
 It’s important to know the benefits of each.
-How much will your company contribute.
+How much will your company contribute?

 Let’s be honest, those of us who never want to retire will still have to slow down at some people.
 When thinking about retirement planning break it down into manageable sections: 1 year, 2 years, 5 years, 10 years, and pick your final year.